-Chapter 1 Introducing the Cluster Server Agent for DB2 7 About the Cluster Server Agent for DB2 How Cluster Server Agent for DB2 makes DB2 highly available How the DB2 agent supports intelligent resource monitoring Supported software for VCS agent for DB2 About agent functions for VCS Agent for DB2 About the online agent function for VCS agent for DB2 About the offline agent function for VCS agent for DB2 About the monitor agent function for VCS agent for DB2 About the clean agent function for VCS agent for DB2 About the clean agent function for VCS agent for DB2 About the info agent function for VCS agent for DB2 About the info agent function for VCS agent for DB2 About the action agent function for VCS agent for DB2 About the action agent function for VCS agent for DB2 About the info agent function for VCS agent for DB2 About the info agent function for VCS agent for DB2 About the info agent function for VCS agent for DB2 About the info agent function for VCS agent for DB2 About the info agent function for VCS agent for DB2 About IMF Integration functions for VCS Agent for DB2 About running the info agent function to get database information for VCS agent for DB2 Typical DB2 configuration in a Cluster Server Road map for setting up DB2 UDB in a VCS environment 8 9 9 9 9 10 10 11 11 12 12 13 Chapter 2 Installing and configuring DB2 16 VCS requirements for installing DB2 Preparing to install DB2 UDB non-MPP versions Preparing to install DB2 UDB MPP versions Creating the file systems for non-MPP instances for DB2 Creating the shared file systems for MPP instances for DB2 Defining user and group accounts for DB2 Installing DB2 in a VCS environment Setting up the DB2 configuration Checking /etc/services for DB2 Enabling password less communication for DB2 users among all cluster nodes Modifying the \$DB2InstHome/sqllib/db2nodes.cfg file for 16 17 18 18 19 21 21 22 22 DB2 Confirming the DB2 installation
+Chapter 1 Introducing the Cluster Server Agent for DB2 7 About the Cluster Server Agent for DB2 How Cluster Server Agent for DB2 makes DB2 highly available How the DB2 agent supports intelligent resource monitoring Supported software for VCS agent for DB2 About agent functions for VCS Agent for DB2 About the online agent function for VCS agent for DB2 About the offline agent function for VCS agent for DB2 About the monitor agent function for VCS agent for DB2 About the clean agent function for VCS agent for DB2 About the clean agent function for VCS agent for DB2 About the info agent function for VCS agent for DB2 About the info agent function for VCS agent for DB2 About the action agent function for VCS agent for DB2 About the action agent function for VCS agent for DB2 About IMF Integration functions for VCS Agent for DB2 About running the info agent function to get database information for VCS agent for DB2 Typical DB2 configuration in a Cluster Server Road map for setting up DB2 UDB in a VCS environment 8 9 9 9 9 10 .
+10 .
+11 .
+11 .
+12 .
+12 .
+13 Chapter 2 Installing and configuring DB2 .
+16 VCS requirements for installing DB2 Preparing to install DB2 UDB non-MPP versions Preparing to install DB2 UDB MPP versions Creating the file systems for non-MPP instances for DB2 Creating the shared file systems for MPP instances for DB2 Defining user and group accounts for DB2 Installing DB2 in a VCS environment Setting up the DB2 configuration Checking /etc/services for DB2 Enabling password less communication for DB2 users among all cluster nodes Modifying the \$DB2InstHome/sqllib/db2nodes.cfg file for .
+16 .
+16 .
+17 .
+18 .
+18 .
+19 .
+21 .
+21 .
+22 .
+23 DB2 Confirming the DB2 installation

-Chapter 3 Installing and removing the Cluster Server Agent for DB2 .
-28 Before you install or upgrade the VCS Agent for DB2 Installing the VCS agent for DB2 software Upgrading the VCS Agent for DB2 software Disabling the VCS Agent for DB2 Removing the VCS Agent for DB2 Chapter 4 Configuring VCS service groups for DB2 .
-33 About configuring service groups for DB2 .
-33 About DB2 configurations in VCS Non-MPP configuration service groups for DB2 .
-35 MPP configuration service groups for DB2 .
-36 Before configuring the service group for DB2 .
-37 Importing the Db2udbTypes.cf file Configuring the VCS Agent for DB2 from Cluster Manager (Java Console) 39 Adding service group for DB2 MPP using the Cluster Manager (Java Console) .
-40 Adding a service group for DB2 non-MPP with the Cluster Manager 44 (Java Console) Configuring the VCS Agent for DB2 by editing the main.cf file Configuring the agent to use the DB2 MPP configuration Configuring the agent to use the DB2 non-MPP .
-44 configurations .
-45 Verifying the configuration for VCS agent for DB2 Setting up in-depth monitoring of a DB2 instance Enabling in-depth monitoring of a DB2 instance Enabling in-depth monitoring from the command line for DB2 .
-48 Enabling and disabling intelligent resource monitoring for Db2udb resource Handling DB2 error codes during in-depth monitoring Disabling in-depth monitoring for DB2 .
-52 Chapter 5 Administering VCS service groups for DB2 .
-53 About administering service groups for DB2 .
-53 Bringing the DB2 service group online Taking the DB2 service group offline Switching the DB2 service group Disabling the agent for DB2
+Chapter 3 Installing and removing the Cluster Server Agent for DB2 28

+Before you install or upgrade the VCS Agent for DB2

+Installing the VCS agent for DB2 software

+Upgrading the VCS Agent for DB2

+Disabling the VCS Agent for DB2

+Removing the VCS Agent for DB2 32

+Chapter 4 Configuring VCS service groups for DB2 33

+About configuring service groups for DB2 33

+About DB2 configurations in VCS

+Non-MPP configuration service groups for DB2 35

+MPP configuration service groups for DB2 36

+Before configuring the service group for DB2 37

+Importing the Db2udbTypes.cf file 38

+Configuring the VCS Agent for DB2 from Cluster Manager (Java

+Console) 39

+Adding service group for DB2 MPP using the Cluster Manager (Java Console) 40

+Adding a service group for DB2 non-MPP with the Cluster Manager 40

+(Java Console) 41

+Configuring the VCS Agent for DB2 by editing the main.cf file

+Configuring the agent to use the DB2 MPP configuration

+Configuring the agent to use the DB2 non-MPP

+configurations 45

+Verifying the configuration for VCS agent for DB2 46

+Setting up in-depth monitoring of a DB2 instance

+Enabling in-depth monitoring of a DB2 instance

+Enabling in-depth monitoring from the command line for

+DB2 48

+Enabling and disabling intelligent resource monitoring for Db2udb

+resource

+Handling DB2 error codes during in-depth monitoring

+Disabling in-depth monitoring for DB2 51

+Chapter 5 Administering VCS service groups for DB2 53

+About administering service groups for DB2 53

+Bringing the DB2 service group online

+Taking the DB2 service group offline

+Switching the DB2 service group

+Disabling the agent for DB2